Jean Harris: Biography

 Born Jean Struven on April 27, 1923, in Chicago, Illinois, to Albert and Mildred Struven, Harris was the second of four children.
 She went to Laurel School in Shaker Heights, Ohio, before attending Smith College in Northampton, Massachusetts.
 In 1945, she graduated magna cum laude from Smith with a degree in economics.
 After college, she married Jim Harris and they had two sons by 1952.
 In 1965, Harris divorced her husband, who died in 1977.

 Harris met Tarnower, a cardiologist (later known as the "Scarsdale Diet Doctor" due to a popular diet book he published), in December 1966, the year after her divorce.
 They then began a 14-year relationship.
 Though Tarnower showered Harris with gifts and exotic vacations, he had relationships with multiple other women during these years.

 Harris worked as the headmistress of the Madeira School for girls in McLean, Virginia, while continuing her long-distance relationship with Tarnower.
 Harris was aware of Tarnower's other relationships; he did not hide them from her.
 Tarnower prescribed Harris multiple medications over the course of several years, including methamphetamines.
-In the 1970s, Tarnower hired Lynne Tryforos, a divorcee more than thirty years his junior, to work as a secretary-receptionist at the Scarsdale Medical Center.
+In the 1970s, Tarnower hired Lynne Tryforos, a divorcée more than thirty years his junior, to work as a secretary-receptionist at the Scarsdale Medical Center.
 Tarnower then began an affair with Tryforos.